Beth-Kavod/Story/README.md

 8. [Contact](#contact)

 ## Introduction
-Welcome to story!
+Welcome to **Story**!
 This application allows users to easily upload, share, and manage files in a secure and efficient manner.
 It is designed to be user-friendly and scalable, suitable for both personal and professional use.

 ## Features
 - **User Authentication**: Secure user login and registration.